Trinova Car Wash Foam Cannon Gun, Snow Foam Lance Thrower, for Detailing Trucks or SUVs

 Though best known as a military and sporting weapon carried by European knights and men-at-arms, the use of lances was widespread throughout East Asia, the Middle East, and North Africa wherever suitable mounts were available.
 Lances were the main weapon of lancers of the medieval period and beyond, and these troops also carried secondary weapons such as swords, battle axes, war hammers, maces, and daggers for use in hand-to-hand combat, since the lance was often a one-use-per-engagement weapon, becoming embedded in their targets or being broken on impact.
 Assuming the lance survived the initial impact without breaking, it could also prove inappropriate for more static, closer engagements where its length became a hindrance.

-Snow comprises individual ice crystals that grow while suspended in the atmosphere—usually within clouds—and then fall, accumulating on the ground where they undergo further changes.
-It consists of frozen crystalline water throughout its life cycle, starting when, under suitable conditions, the ice crystals form in the atmosphere, increase to millimeter size, precipitate and accumulate on surfaces, then metamorphose in place, and ultimately melt, slide or sublimate away.
+Snow consists of individual ice crystals that grow while suspended in the atmosphere—usually within clouds—and then fall, accumulating on the ground where they undergo further changes.
+It consists of frozen crystalline water throughout its life cycle, starting when, under suitable conditions, the ice crystals form in the atmosphere, increase to millimeter size, precipitate and accumulate on surfaces, then metamorphose in place, and ultimately melt, slide, or sublimate away.

 Snowstorms organize and develop by feeding on sources of atmospheric moisture and cold air.
 Snowflakes nucleate around particles in the atmosphere by attracting supercooled water droplets, which freeze in hexagonal-shaped crystals.
-Snowflakes take on a variety of shapes, basic among these are platelets, needles, columns and rime.
+Snowflakes take on a variety of shapes, basic among these are platelets, needles, columns, and rime.
 As snow accumulates into a snowpack, it may blow into drifts.
-Over time, accumulated snow metamorphoses, by sintering, sublimation and freeze-thaw.
+Over time, accumulated snow metamorphoses, by sintering, sublimation, and freeze-thaw.
 Where the climate is cold enough for year-to-year accumulation, a glacier may form.
 Otherwise, snow typically melts seasonally, causing runoff into streams and rivers and recharging groundwater.

-Major snow-prone areas include the polar regions, the northernmost half of the Northern Hemisphere and mountainous regions worldwide with sufficient moisture and cold temperatures.
+Major snow-prone areas include the polar regions, the northernmost half of the Northern Hemisphere, and mountainous regions worldwide with sufficient moisture and cold temperatures.
 In the Southern Hemisphere, snow is confined primarily to mountainous areas, apart from Antarctica.

 Snow affects such human activities as transportation: creating the need for keeping roadways, wings, and windows clear; agriculture: providing water to crops and safeguarding livestock; sports such as skiing, snowboarding, and snowmachine travel; and warfare.
 Snow affects ecosystems, as well, by providing an insulating layer during winter under which plants and animals are able to survive the cold.